Time-Frequency Analysis of Non-Uniformly Sampled Signals via Sample Density Adaptation: Experimental Validation

 \subsection{Robustness tests}

 To test NUST's robustness against the specific realization of random sampling, a frequency-hopping signal was analyzed six times, each with a different random set of sample points but fixed hyperparameter values $ h, \gamma, \alpha$.
 As shown in \autoref{fig:rnd}, NUST consistently recovers the signal's time-frequency structure across all runs.

-The robustness of NUST to noise was evaluated using the multi-transient signal at SNR of $8.0, 2.5$, and $0.8$.
+The robustness of NUST to noise was evaluated using the multi-transient signal (Signal~1) at SNR of $8.0, 2.5$, and $0.8$.
 The results in \autoref{fig:snr} show that NUST identifies the localised frequency information for components at high and moderate SNR.
+White boxes mark the approximate time interval during which the signal is expected to be present.
 At a low SNR of $0.8$, the signal features, especially the low frequency components, begin to merge with the noise floor, defining the practical limits of detection.